Chanda-Abdul/Angular-Galleria-Slideshow/README.md

 - [RxJS in Angular: Reactive Development by Deborah Kurata (PluralSight Course)](https://www.pluralsight.com/courses/rxjs-angular-reactive-development) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Learn RxJs](https://www.learnrxjs.io/) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Angular - The Complete Guide (2023 Edition) by Maximilian Schwarzmüller (Udemy Course) => Dynamic Components ](https://www.udemy.com/course/the-complete-guide-to-angular-2/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.